buttreygoodness/mtheme/README.md

 Mediumesque theme for Ghost.

+### Features

+- Supports cover images for posts (hackilly, but true)
+- Has subtle CSS animations on scroll
+- Responsive images within the post
+- Mobile-friendly
+- Supports static pages

+### Quick Usage Rundown
+The 'initial' block in the upper left is automatically derived from the blog's title, using the first letter therein.
+It simply links back to the index of the blog.

+Adding a cover image to a post is as simple as creating an image in your markup with an alt tag of COVER_IMAGE

+`![COVER_IMAGE]`

+And uploading an image to that placeholder location from within Ghost.

+All other photos in the post are treated as regular photos.

-Cover images courtesy GH Cheng (http://www.flickr.com/photos/ghcheng/) from creative commons licenced photos.
+mtheme's cover images courtesy GH Cheng (http://www.flickr.com/photos/ghcheng/) from creative commons licenced photos.